mohd-akram/mdnpages/README.md

 ## Build

-Pandoc and git-restore-mtime are required to build the man pages.
+`Pandoc` and `git-restore-mtime` are required to build the man pages.
 To do so, run:
+If you're not running Ubuntu where `git-restore-mtime` is available, you might have to pull `git-tools` using brew for MacOS or [git-tools-git](https://aur.archlinux.org/packages/git-tools-git) for Arch distributions.

     ./configure
     make -j4